khanhiaiu/GNNReProver/README.md

+# Combining Textual and Structural Information for Premise Selection in Lean

 This repository contains the official implementation of the paper **"Combining Textual and Structural Information for Premise Selection in Lean"**, accepted at the **NeurIPS 2025 Workshop on MATH-AI**.

 **Authors:** Job Petrovčič, David Narváez, Ljupčo Todorovski
 *(University of Ljubljana, Jožef Stefan Institute)*

 [**Read the Paper on arXiv**](https://arxiv.org/abs/2510.23637)

+**Note:** This codebase is a modification of [LeanDojo](https://github.com/lean-dojo/LeanDojo).

 ## Overview